We understand switching to a raw dog food or raw cat food diet can be rather daunting, but it doesn't have to be!

 good on the outside I think it must be doing him good on the inside!”

 How safe is raw?

-One of the main concerns when feeding a raw diet is bacteria - more specifically Salmonella.
-We understand that as long as you maintain good home hygiene when defrosting and handling Raw meat the risk is as much as if you were handling Raw meat for your own consumption.
+One of the main concerns when feeding a raw dog food or cat food diet is bacteria - more specifically Salmonella.
+We understand that as long as you maintain good home hygiene when defrosting and handling any raw dog food or cat food, the risk is as much as if you were handling Raw meat for your own consumption.
 At this point we would like to let you know that we do everything we can to maintain the safety of our food, we have full traceability from the producer to when it goes into our stores and we batch test our food weekly in line with our DEFRA regulations.

 Another concern we hear is feeding bones, contrary to popular belief you can feed Raw bones to your dog or cat.
 Most problems arise when the bone are cooked, smoked or hardened.
 Always choose a bone that is a suitable size for your pet.
 If you are at all worried then choose a large bone that they cannot swallow in one gulp.